SportingLargeItaly

 Frequently Asked Questions

-Is the Italian Spinone a good apartment dog?
+Is the Italian Spinone a good family dog?

-How much exercise does the Italian Spinone need?
+How much exercise does an Italian Spinone need?

 Our Shop